Page updated 2/27/2014

 The Postal Service also pays extra compensation, overtime, and night shift

-differential to workers.
+differential to post office job holders.
 A Cost of Living Adjustment (COLA) is added to the base

 salary of employees at the rate of one cent per hour for each .4 point increase

-Postal workers can contribute to a 401K Thrift Savings Plan, purchase low cost
+workers can contribute to a 401K Thrift Savings Plan, purchase low cost life

 Initial appointments are either casual (temporary) or Part-Time Flexible